Healthy Homes Assessment Kingsley-Chatham

 Insulation Kingsley-Chatham

-A properly insulated home can reduce condensation and lessen the likelihood of mould and damp, and also makes it easier for the home to retain the heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness, and will also make more easy to the home to keep warmth.

 See the full details of the Healthy Homes insulation standard.